-If the unit is damaged but not destroyed, Yes.
+If the unit is damaged but is still livable and is not destroyed, yes.

 If you want to move out, you need to give landlord a 30-day notice of your proposed move out.
 You will need to pay rent for those 30 days.